Uberspace/lab/source/guide_castopod.rst

 the line with a hash ("#") to disable it.
 Also, the unsupported instruction "FollowSymlinks" has to be replaced with "SymLinksIfOwnerMatch".
-Note: If the installation is done in a subdomain, the ``RewriteBase /`` must be commented out, too.

 .. code-block:: none
   :emphasize-lines: 2,11